 2020 Andres Anca-Couce received his venia legendi for thermo-chemical bioenergy systems with his habilitation about detailed reaction schemes for biomass pyrolysis.

 2022 Priv.-Doz.
 Dr. Anca-Couce leaves the Institute of Thermal Engineering of the Graz University of Technology.
-He joins the Energy Systems Engineering research group, which belongs to the Thermal and Fluids Engineering department of the University Carlos III of Madrid in Spain.
-His research activity will continue to focus on the thermochemical processes of biomass and his new position under the Spanish “Ramón y Cajal” program will lead to a professorship in the University Carlos III of Madrid in the next years.
+He will become a professor at the Energy Systems Engineering Research Group, which is part of the Heat and Fluid Engineering Institute of the University Carlos III in Madrid.
+His research activities will continue to focus on biomass thermochemical processes.